What is the NBA Development League?

 NBA Assignments: NBA teams can assign players who are rookies or in their second season to their D-League affiliate.
 Players can stay with the D-League affiliate for as long as the NBA team wishes, and be recalled back to the NBA at any time.

-NBA Camp Allocations: In accordance with the NBA, the NBA Development League will implement a rule change with regard to how D-League rosters are assembled.
-Beginning this season, up to three players cut from the roster of an NBA team before the D-League Draft will be allocated to that team's D-League affiliate provided they sign the standard D-League contract.
+NBA Training Camp Allocations: Up to three players released from the roster of an NBA team before the D-League Draft can be allocated to that team's D-League affiliate provided they sign the standard D-League contract.
+They are known as “affiliate players.”

 Returning Players: Teams can invite a limited number of players who played for that respective club during the previous season.